zł89.55 tax excl.

 Responsible person BTC Korporacja sp. z o. o.
 Lwowska 5 05-120 Legionowo Poland sprzedaz@kamami.pl 22 767 36 20

-A module with an electret microphone and an amplifier that will allow you to detect a voice, a clap or a door slam using the analog output
+A module with an electret microphone and amplifier that will allow you to detect voice, clap, slam doors and other sounds using an analog or digital output.
+SparkFun SEN-12642

 MEMS SPU0414HR5H-SB analog microphone module.
 The board is equipped with a Grove connector and communicates via an analog interface.
 Seeed Studio 101020852